MichaelTscherny/DanceCompetitionHelper/README.md

 ### Competition organization in Austria

-The [Österreichicher TanzSport Verband (ÖTSV)](https://www.tanzsportverband.at/) is "the head" origanization of competitive ballroom dancesport in Austria and member of [WDSF](https://www.worlddancesport.org/).
+The [Österreichicher TanzSport Verband (ÖTSV)](https://www.tanzsportverband.at/) is "the head" organization of competitive ballroom dancesport in Austria and member of [WDSF](https://www.worlddancesport.org/).
 In Austria its common that a club request a competition with a various number of classes (age, classification, etc.).